15 80s Running Songs

 Just like heaven by The Cure- Sweet song, with a nice beat.
 Cool down to this one and think of someone cute.

 ~Now go toss on your leg-warmers and go for a happy run!
 I promise you will smile a few times.
 Don't see your favorite song?
-Submit it here cuz volume #2 is coming!
+Leave a comment on instagram and let me know.
+Volume #2 is coming!